Convex Geometry and Duality of Over-parameterized Neural Networks: Preliminaries

+\begin{lems} In a one dimensional dataset ($d=1$), for any vector $\dual \in \mathbb{R}^n$, an extreme point of $\rectset$ along $\dual$ is achieved when $\firstwscalar_v= \pm 1$ and $b_v=- \sign(\firstwscalar_v)\samplescalar_i $ for a certain index $i\in[n]$. \end{lems} The above lemma shows that the extreme point of the set $\rectset$ along an arbitrary direction $\dual$ yields a set of hidden neurons and biases that take values of $\pm1$ and $\pm \samplescalar_i$, respectively, for an arbitrary index $i \in [n]$.
+Therefore, the kink of each ReLU activation at the extreme points corresponds to one of the input data samples, i.e., $\samplescalar_i \firstwscalar+\bias=0$ for an arbitrary index $i \in [n]$.
+Moreover, in the next section (Theorem \ref{theo:equality_dual} and other results) we prove the optimality of these extreme points.
+Therefore, combined with Theorem \ref{theo:equality_dual}, the above result proves that the optimal network outputs the linear spline interpolation for the input data.

-Combined with Theorem \ref{theo:equality_dual}, the above result proves that the optimal network outputs the linear spline interpolation for the input data.
-We now generalize the result to higher dimensions by including the extreme points in the span of the ordinary basis vectors .
+We now generalize the result to higher dimensions by including the extreme points in the span of the ordinary basis vectors.
 These will improve our spike-free relaxation as a first order correction.
-For instance, the behavior in Figure \ref{fig:spike1} and \ref{fig:spike2} is captured by the convex hull of the union of extreme points along $\vec{e}_1$ and $\vec{e}_2$, and the spike-free relaxation. \begin{lem} Extreme point in the span of each ordinary basis direction $\vec{e}_{i}$ is given by
+In particular, for the spike-free relaxation, we represent the output of ReLU activation as $\relu{\data\firstw}=\data \firstw$ with the constraint $\data \firstw\succcurlyeq \vec{0}$.
+However, this representation is restrictive since it doesn't allow any non-negative preactivation $\data \firstw$.
+In order to further improve this relaxation, we also include extreme points in the ordinary basis directions $\{\vec{e}_i\}_{i=1}^n$.
+Therefore, instead of restricting preactivations to be all nonnegative, we also allow preactivations that have one positive entry.
+For instance, the behavior in Figure \ref{fig:spike1} and \ref{fig:spike2} is captured by the convex hull of the union of extreme points along $\vec{e}_1$ and $\vec{e}_2$, and the spike-free relaxation. \begin{lems} Extreme point in the span of each ordinary basis direction $\vec{e}_{i}$ is given by

 where $\boldsymbol{\lambda}$ is computed via the following problem